-In addition, specialised professional develop workshops help you understand the administrative aspects of your future profession, including:
+In addition, specialised professional development workshops help you understand the administrative aspects of your future profession, including:

-You also undertake a showcase performance in a major West End theatre in London before an invited audience of influential agents, casting directors, film, TV and theatre directors.
+You also undertake a London Showcase which is presented for an invited audience of influential agents, casting directors, film, voiceover, TV and theatre directors.

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.